jenkinsci/aws-secrets-manager-secret-source-plugin/README.md

 ```

 #### JCasC definition:

-The `:` character is used as a delimiter between secret name and json key in the object.
-It is used as it is a forbidden character in a AWS Secretsmanager secret name and does not create trouble for Jenkins secrets management internally.
+Use the Secret-ARN and the json key in the secret to reference the value injected like: `${secret-arn:json-key}`

 ```yaml
 jenkins: